|

 Painting of Horace Benedict de Sassure by Jens Juel in 1778

 Saussure developed a fascination for Mont Blanc.
-In the same year, 1760, offered his famous prize for the first party to reach the summit.
-Two Chamoniardes, Dr Pacard and Jaccques Balmat eventually claimed the prize in 1786 by.
+In the same year, 1760, he offered his famous prize for the first party to reach the summit.
+Two Chamoniardes, Dr Pacard and Jaccques Balmat eventually claimed the prize in 1786.
 Saussure would reach the summit himself the following year.
 But I’m jumping ahead.
 This article is about the trek around Mont Blanc, not it’s first ascent.

 Statue of Balmat and Saussure - a key figure in the history of the TMB